Honey Wheat Bread

 Mixing the dough

-Start by mixing the dough in your stand mixer on low speed with the paddle.
-When the bread dough starts to come together (see below), switch to the dough hook attachment.
+Step 3: Once the yeast is bubbling through, start by mixing the dough in your stand mixer on low speed with the paddle.
+When the bread dough starts to come together, switch to the dough hook attachment.
+You can always knead this bread by hand too!

 the bread dough in the mixing bowl after initial mixing with paddle.